Zaimea/groups-docs/medicals.md

 <a name="introduction"></a>
 ## Introduction

-Application features allow team members to enter his/hers medical days.
+Application features allow group members to enter his/hers medical days.
-This tab is available in the `Team Panel` section `Medicals` where medicals can be inserted, if a medical has more than one day, they can all be inserted, they have to be separated by ',' for example: 2023-12-24, 2023-12-25, 2023-12-26.
+This tab is available in the `Group Panel` section `Medicals` where medicals can be inserted, if a medical has more than one day, they can all be inserted, they have to be separated by ',' for example: 2023-12-24, 2023-12-25, 2023-12-26.
-Each medical have to be approved by a member with `team:medical:approve` access right in their role.
+Each medical have to be approved by a member with `group:medical:approve` access right in their role.

 ![Medicals](https://raw.githubusercontent.com/zaimea/zaimea-docs/main/preview/medicals.jpg)